Student Participation in MECOP

 Student applicants are selected into the program through two screening processes.
 First, an academic review is performed by a university advisor to ensure the applicant is qualified to take upper-division courses by Fall Term of the next school year.
-Applicants that pass their academic screening will go through an interview consisting of a panel of industry representatives participating in the program.
-Students are rank ordered based on interview scores from the interview panel and accepted based on MECOP's projected pool of internships in each discipline for the next internship year.
-The goal of this screening is to make every effort to ensure selected students are committed, qualified and ready for future internship placement.
+Applicants that pass their academic screening will go through an interview consisting of a panel of representatives of member companies participating in the program.
+Students are ranked based on interview scores from the interview panel and accepted based on MECOP's projected pool of internships in each discipline for the next internship year.
+The goal of this screening is to make every effort to ensure selected students are committed, qualified and ready for future placement with a member company.

 MECOP's objective is to enhance the education of students through internships at a variety of high-quality companies, each of which is screened for acceptance into MECOP with the same level of scrutiny that MECOP places on selecting students.
-To ensure a diverse experience, participating students are required to intern at two different companies to give the students as much real-world experience as possible and to expose students to differing work cultures and industries.
+To ensure a diverse experience, participating students are required to intern at two different companies in an effort to give the students as much real-world experience as possible and to expose students to differing work cultures and industries.
 Students are paid by the member company at approximately 70% of a similar entry level position.

-Each year, prior to internship placement, all participating companies and students are required to participate in a series of events with the aim of matching interns with employers.
-This process consists of a social gathering / job fair to introduce students and industry representatives, followed by interviews for internship placement.
+Each year, prior to internship placement, all member companies and students are required to participate in a series of events with the aim of matching interns with employers.
+This process consists of a social gathering / job fair to introduce students and member organizations, followed by interviews for internship placement.
 Each student is interviewed by a panel consisting of industry representatives looking for a student in their discipline.
-The purpose of this is to gauge student interests, skills and needs against the projects and other related needs of each company the interviewers are representing.
-Following interviews, industry reps select their students through a lottery process, followed by placement announcements sent to students at a later date.
+This process is used to gauge student interest and skills against the projects and other related needs of each member company represented.
+Following interviews, industry reps select their students through a lottery process, followed by placement announcements sent to students after the event.